Intermesh/groupoffice-docs/developer/building-a-webclient-module.rst

    switching for phones.
 3. Added buttons for navigating on smaller screens.
 See the new buttons with the "go-narrow" class on them.
-4. We've added a row select listener to naviate to the artist page using the router.
+4. We've added a row select listener to navigate to the artist page using the router.

 When you reload Group Office it should look like this: